What can I eat after a dental implant treatment? Recipes and advice

 • 3 egg yolks

-• Clean the strawberries and pass them through a sieve.
+• We clean the strawberries and pass them through a sieve.

-• Then add the sugar (double the amount of water to be heated).
+• Then we add the sugar (twice as much as the water to be heated).

-• Once boiling, add the strawberries and keep them until the cream is as thick as you like it.
+• Once boiling, add the strawberries and keep them in until the cream reaches the desired thickness.
 Then add the egg yolks and leave on the heat for five minutes.

 • 1 lemon